Parents create symptom screening software to keep kids returning to school safe

 “I'm talking about staff and students.
 They walk in expecting to wash their hands as soon as they get in,” said Kaley.
 “They all have one purpose; for everyone to be as safe as possible and to get back to learning again."

 The Bensons found a way to add another layer of safety to these protocols.
-Brian created a software hat allowed patients to answer some questions and find out if they needed to go into the doctor's office.
+Brian created a software that allowed patients to answer some questions and find out if they needed to go into the doctor's office.
 That quickly shifted into making a symptom screening software for schools.

 “We learned more about the critical ages when kids must learn how to read, kindergarten through third or fourth grade when their brains are just growing rapidly, and to miss that opportunity could have life-long consequences.
 We realized this was a worthy cause and we need to focus on getting the kids back in school,” said Brian.